Best Vehicle for Ayodhya to Varanasi Family Trip — 2026 Honest Guide

 Yes.
 Sachin Travels provides Force Urbania for multi-day outstation circuits including the popular Varanasi–Ayodhya–Prayagraj 3-day circuit.
 The per-km rate applies each day with a minimum of 250 km per day, plus driver night allowance of ₹500 per overnight stay.
 See our Ayodhya tour packages and Varanasi tour packages for more options.

-What is the best time to visit Varanasi for a family pilgrimage?
+What is the best time to visit for a family pilgrimage?

-October to March is the best time for a family pilgrimage to Varanasi.
+October to March is the best time for a family pilgrimage covering Varanasi and Ayodhya.
 The weather is cooler, the Ganga runs fuller, and the festival energy is at its peak.
 Dev Deepawali in November (when the ghats are lit with lakhs of diyas) and Maha Shivratri in February–March are especially auspicious.
 Book Force Urbania at least 2–4 weeks ahead during any festival period as vehicles fill up very quickly.

 Explore All Our Services